thewtex/thesis/introduction/background_and_significance.rst

 resolution to distinguish the structures present.

 Various tissue characterization parameters have been utilized for plaque examination, including backscattered spectral slope, midband fit, intercept, minimum and maximum powers and their frequencies in the resulting spectra, along with the integrated backscatter, and attenuation slope parameters [Wilson1994,Lockwood1991,Bridal1997a,Bridal2000,Waters2003,Sano2006,Watson2000,Noritomi1997,Nair2001,Spencer1997a,Katouzian2008,Wickline1993]_.
 For example, lipid infiltrated and calcified tissue have a higher attenuation than fibrous plaque [Bridal1998, Bridal1997, Hoskins2007]_.
 Also, integrated backscatter increases in magnitude from thrombic to lipidic to fibrous to calcified atherosclerotic plaques [Katouzian2008, Kawasaki2002, Waters2003]_.
 Additional parameters can be obtained through high frequency texture analysis [Stoitsis2006]_ or simple integrated backscatter calculations [Sano2006, Wickline1993]_.
 However, the quantities obtained in these methods is dependent on the machine and acquisition settings [Bridal1998, Ota1997]_.
 Volcano Corporation has released a clinically available IVUS tissue characterization system they call Virtual Histology [Koenig2007]_.
 Their system measures local spectral parameters that have been statistically classified into tissue types to label tissue areas.
-TODO: more on Bridal.
+S. Lori Bridal performed high-frequency plaque characterization with some of the most rigorous attention towards quantitative parameter estimation.
+Early work examined normal and atherosclerotic aorta *in vitro* [Bridal1996,Bridal1997a,Bridal1997]_.
+Different quantities were
+examined: apparent integrated backscatter, attenuation slope, and attenuation at 37.5 MHz [Bridal1997a]_.
+Integrated backscatter was highest for calcified regions and was significantly higher for collagen-lipidic and lipidic regions relative to normal media and dense collagen [Bridal1997]_.
+In following work on excised carotid plaques, Bridal suggested that discriminant analysis which incorporates multiple parameters, integrated backscatter, frequency dependence of backscatter, integrated attenuation and slope of attenuation, may be a more effective classifier than any single parameter [Bridal2000]_.

 Most of the ultrasonic tissue characterization methods on atherosclerotic plaque have used the method introduced by Lizzi to account for system